 North Salem, NY While “outhouse” might not exactly put you in the mood for autumn magic, it doesn’t get more romantic than the Hudson Valley in October.
 All their pumpkins are off the vine, so you can pick your favorite from their big patch and then head straight for the hayride.
 While you’re there, place an early order for your Thanksgiving turkey, pies, and pumpkin cheesecakes.
 By public transport: 1 hour and 20 minutes (From Grand Central Station, take the Metro towards Harlem to Purdy’s, then take a taxi for the remaining 3 miles.)
 By car from Grand Central: 1 hour and 15 minutes

 Brooklyn, NY A farm?
 On Flatbush Avenue?!
 Kind of!
-This event space on Brooklyn’s Barren Island is transformed into a farm and petting zoo with a pumpkin patch every weekend in October.
+Aviator Sports and Events Center is transformed into a farm and petting zoo with a pumpkin patch every weekend in October.
 Admission is $9 and includes a pumpkin, hayrides, a kid-friendly haunted house, and -- the real draw -- the chance to sit on a bulldozer.
 It might not be a working farm, but it’s the perfect place to take the kids without a meltdown in the car.
 By public transport: 30 minutes (From the Flatbush Avenue Station, walk to Avenue H/Flatbush Avenue and take the Q35 bus to Flatbush Avenue/Gateway Sports, then walk the remaining 7 minutes.)
 By car from Grand Central: 1 hour

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.